Zane Parks hit two big milestones last year: He got his driver’s license and his first checking account.

 - Sign up for online banking.
 Most banks and credit unions allow you to check your balances online, and it’s a good habit to get into, says W. Henry Walker, CEO of Farmers & Merchants Bank in Long Beach, Calif.
 “Keep a running balance and know how much you have and how much you’ll need” for expenses, he suggests.
 Not only is it the best way to catch fraud, but it is important to know how much you’re spending so that you don’t spend more money than you have.

 Frequent checks of your bank account balances serve another important purpose: catching fraud.
 About $3.56 billion was lost to debit and credit card fraud in the United States alone in 2010, according to The Nilson Report, which covers the electronic payment industry.
 The easiest way to catch financial criminals in the act is to monitor bank transactions online so the fraudulent ones can be caught and reported to police.

 Credit cards usually limit the financial damage that’s done to cardholders in cases of fraud, but with debit cards, those protections aren’t always in place, notes Clayton.
-“Every bank account is different, so it’s important to talk about the differences,” she adds.

 The easiest way to avoid fraud is to be smart about your account numbers, PINs and your banking passwords.
 Bank employees should never ask you for that information, either online or over the phone, so don’t ever give it out, Walker says.
 “If someone’s asking for that, be aware you’re likely talking to a fraudster.”